mishoZaykov/CV-Bootstrap/README.md

-# CV-Bootstrap
+# MEGAPARTS Internship tasks
-This is my CV made with HTML, CSS and Bootstrap.
-Which is part of my internship for MEGAPARTS
+This is my repository with tasks for the MEGAPARTS internship.-